Why This Matters

 Gerry Badger

-- "The Photobook: A History" (co-authored with Martin Parr)—the definitive survey of photobooks as artistic objects, spanning over a century of production
+- "The Photobook: A History" (co-authored with Martin Parr, Volumes IโIII, 2004โ2014) is the definitive survey of photobooks as artistic objects, spanning over a century of production across dozens of countries.

-- Sequencing and narrative—emphasized that photobooks create meaning through the arrangement of images, not just individual photographs
+- Sequencing and narrative: Badger emphasized that photobooks create meaning through the arrangement of images, not just individual photographs.
+The order, pacing, and juxtaposition of pictures on a page generate a reading experience that no gallery wall can replicate.

-- Medium specificity—argued that the photobook offers possibilities unavailable in gallery exhibitions, including pacing, juxtaposition, and physical interaction
+- Medium specificity: He argued that the photobook offers possibilities unavailable in exhibitions, including controlled pacing, the surprise of a page turn, physical interaction with the object, and the relationship between facing pages.

 Quick Reference Table